casiez/libparamtuner/Readme.md

 ## ParamTuner GUI

-This Java (Swing) interface allow developers to change value in real-time without having to edit the settings file manually.
+This JavaFX interface allow developers to change value in real-time without having to edit the settings file manually.

 ### Available binaries